Polish (PL)German (DE)English (EN)

 30 września 2025

-It is the mysterious personality that remains one of the most important and complex concepts in psychology.
-For centuries, researchers have been trying to grasp the essence of personality, while people in everyday life wonder why some are more outgoing and others more reserved.
-Or why some react calmly while others are impulsive.
-It is personality that makes each of us unique and unrepeatable, yet predictable in certain situations.
+It is the mysterious personality that remains one of the most important and, at the same time, most complex concepts in psychology.
+For centuries, researchers have tried to grasp the essence of personality, and people often wonder why some are more open while others are reserved.
+Or why some respond calmly, while others act impulsively.
+It is personality that makes each of us unique and one of a kind, yet also predictable in certain situations.

 Understanding what shapes personality has great practical value.
-It allows us to better understand ourselves, and in doing so predict our own reactions to communicate more effectively with others.
-Solid knowledge about personality is also useful in therapy, education, or the workplace, as it helps to better match the environment and style of action to the individual’s needs.
+It helps us get to know ourselves better and anticipate our own reactions in order to communicate more effectively with others.
+Reliable knowledge about personality is also crucial in therapeutic, educational, or professional contexts, as it allows us to adjust environments and ways of working to individual needs.

-Mateusz Nesterok emphasizes that personality is not a fixed trait, but a dynamic structure that changes over time.
-Although the foundations of personality are formed in early childhood, life experiences and conscious self-development can significantly influence its evolution.
-This means that human personality is a combination of biology, environment, and choices.
+Mateusz Nesterok emphasizes that personality is not a fixed trait but a dynamic structure that changes over time.
+Although the foundations of personality are formed in early childhood, life experiences and conscious self-work can significantly influence its development.
+This means that human personality is a combination of biology, environment, and personal choices.

 Biology and genetics

-One of the key factors shaping personality is biological predisposition.
-From the moment we're born, we carry within us temperamental traits that stem from how our nervous system functions.
-This is why some babies are naturally calm, while others respond with intense crying.
+As highlighted by scientific literature, one of the most fundamental and primary factors shaping personality is biological predisposition.
+From the moment we're born, we carry temperamental traits that stem from how our nervous system functions.
+This is why some children are naturally calm, while others react with intense crying.

-Genetic studies, particularly identical twin analyses, show us that many personality traits – such as extraversion, openness to experience, or neuroticism – have a clear hereditary component.
-However, genes are not a verdict.
-As Mateusz Nesterok points out, genetics provides the map, but it doesn’t choose the path.
-The final shape of personality depends on the interaction between biological inheritance and environmental experiences, which aligns with the biopsychosocial perspective.
+Genetic research, especially studies on identical twins, shows that many personality traits, such as extraversion, openness to experience, and neuroticism, have a clear hereditary component.
+However, genes are not destiny.
+As Mateusz Nesterok points out, genetics provides a map, but it doesn't choose the path.
+The final shape of personality results from the interaction between biological inheritance and environmental experiences, aligning with the biopsychosocial perspective.

-In addition to genes, brain chemistry plays an important role in shaping our behavior.
-Hormones and neurotransmitters influence our mood, ability to concentrate, and motivation – and even our tendency toward risk-taking.
-For example, a low level of serotonin is often linked to susceptibility to depression, while a high level of dopamine is associated with impulsiveness.
-Biology lays the foundation, but it is on this base that the full structure of personality is built – and this continues throughout life.
+Beyond genes, brain chemistry plays a key role in our behavior.
+Hormones and neurotransmitters affect our mood, ability to concentrate, and motivation, and even our tendency toward risk-taking.
+For instance, a low level of serotonin is often linked to susceptibility to depression, while a high level of dopamine is associated with impulsivity.
+Biology lays the foundation, but the full structure of personality is built on top of it – and this process lasts a lifetime.

 Family and upbringing

-The first environment in which a child’s personality develops is their family.
-It is there that the first emotional and cognitive patterns are formed, which influence later years.
-This is why relationships with parents and caregivers are so important – they can either strengthen a sense of security or, on the contrary, create fear and distrust toward the world.
+The first environment in which a child's personality develops is the family.
+It is there that the first emotional and cognitive patterns are formed, shaping the years to come.
+That is why relationships with parents and caregivers are so crucial – they can either reinforce a sense of security or, conversely, create fear and mistrust toward the world.
+Recent scientific research also confirms the environmental impact on emotional traits.

-John Bowlby’s attachment theory shows that early emotional bonds fundamentally shape how we form relationships in adulthood.
-Children who experience a secure attachment are more likely to grow into trusting, emotionally stable individuals capable of forming close relationships.
-In contrast, experiencing a lack of stability in childhood can lead to anxious or avoidant attachment styles.
+John Bowlby’s attachment theory demonstrates that early emotional bonds fundamentally influence how we form relationships in adulthood.
+Children who experience secure attachment are more likely to grow into trusting, emotionally stable individuals capable of forming close relationships.
+In contrast, instability in childhood may lead to anxious or avoidant attachment styles.

-Nesterok notes that parenting is not about rules and regulations, but about emotional climate.
-Warmth, patience, and acceptance strengthen a child's self-worth and ultimately teach them healthy emotional regulation.
-On the other hand, criticism, lack of attention, or excessive demands can instill fear and a sense of inadequacy.
-This highlights how powerful the influence of family is on personality development, often shaping the course of adult life.
+Nesterok points out that parenting isn’t about rules and instructions but about the emotional climate.
+Warmth, patience, and acceptance reinforce a child’s sense of self-worth and teach them how to manage emotions in a healthy way.
+On the other hand, criticism, neglect, or excessive demands can foster fear in a child and a feeling of inadequacy.
+This highlights just how strong the influence of family is on personality development, shaping much of a person’s adult life.

 Peers and education

-While the family provides the foundation, it is mainly peers and school that play a key role in the further shaping of personality.
+While the family lays the foundation, it is mainly peers and school that play a key role in the further shaping of personality.
 Most of us learn competition, cooperation, and negotiation within peer groups.
-Every experience – from first friendships to conflicts – becomes a lesson for the personality, enriching our character.
+Every experience – from the first friendship to conflicts – becomes a lesson for the personality that enriches our character.
+As early as 2011, research findings indicated that life paths correlate with increases in traits such as conscientiousness and agreeableness, which supports this idea.

-At the same time, the entire educational environment introduces children to the world of social and intellectual rules.
-Teachers, mentors, and school authorities offer new perspectives, theoretically fostering a sense of duty and responsibility.
-Well-designed education supports openness to the world and critical thinking, which in turn contributes to personality development.
+The entire educational environment introduces the child to the world of social and intellectual norms.
+Teachers, mentors, and school authorities present new perspectives, theoretically fostering a sense of duty and responsibility.
+Well-conducted education supports openness to the world and critical thinking, contributing to personality development.

-Psychologist Mateusz Nesterok points out that the peer group can be an even stronger influence than the family, especially during adolescence.
-It is within this group that a young person seeks acceptance, learns social roles, and experiments with identity.
-Peers become a personality mirror in which one’s self-image is formed.
+Psychologist Mateusz Nesterok notes that peer groups can have a stronger influence than family, especially during adolescence.
+It is within these groups that young people seek acceptance, learn social roles, and experiment with identity.
+Peers become a personality mirror in which the image of the self is formed.

 Culture and society

-Let us remember, however, that personality does not develop in a vacuum but is immersed in culture and society.
-Accordingly, norms, traditions, and cultural values also influence how we perceive ourselves and others.
-In individualistic societies, independence is valued, while in collectivist ones, loyalty to the group is emphasized.
+We must remember that personality does not develop in a vacuum but is immersed in culture and society.
+Norms, traditions, and cultural values strongly influence how we see ourselves and others.
+In individualistic societies, independence is valued, while in collectivist ones, loyalty to the group is more important.

-Culture also determines which personality traits are rewarded and which are discouraged.
-For instance, some cultures value extraversion and openness, while others prize modesty and restraint.
-Thus, personality is not only an individual construct but also a reflection of social values that we internalize from childhood.
+Culture also shapes which personality traits are encouraged and which are suppressed.
+For instance, extraversion and openness may be valued in some cultures, while modesty and restraint are preferred in others.
+Thus, personality is not only an individual construct but also a reflection of societal values that we internalize from childhood.
+This is also supported by scientific studies published in 2017.

-As Nesterok notes, globalization means that modern personalities are shaped at the intersection of multiple cultures.
-Social media and the internet create communities where young people build their identity, often in defiance of traditional norms.
-This is evidence that personality in the 21st century is undergoing dynamic and global transformations, marking a significant shift.
+As Nesterok points out, globalization is shaping modern personalities at the crossroads of many cultures.
+Social media and the internet create communities where young people form their identities, often in defiance of traditional patterns.
+This proves that personality in the 21st century is undergoing dynamic and global transformations – a real breakthrough.

 Life experiences

-Every person goes through life experiences that permanently change their personality.
-Events such as the loss of a loved one, the birth of a child, or a job promotion can influence personality development.
-These events often become turning points that reshape one’s view of the world and of oneself.
+Every person goes through life experiences that permanently alter their personality.
+Events such as the loss of a loved one, the birth of a child, or a job promotion can all impact the shaping of personality.
+These moments often become turning points that change how we view the world and ourselves.
+Well-known scientific findings also show that life experiences can literally shift the trajectory of personality trait development.

-It is important to note that cognitive psychology emphasizes the importance not of the event itself, but of how it is interpreted.
-Two people may experience the same situation, yet their reactions and conclusions can differ entirely.
-One may develop greater mental resilience, while the other becomes more prone to anxiety.
+According to cognitive psychology, what matters most is not the event itself but how it is interpreted.
+Two individuals can experience the same situation yet react and draw conclusions in completely different ways.
+One may develop greater mental resilience, while the other may become more prone to anxiety.

-Mateusz Nesterok points out that life experiences act like catalysts, accelerating the development of some traits while weakening others.
-Personality evolves in step with a person’s life story – the more varied the experiences, the richer and more complex the character becomes.
+Mateusz Nesterok points out that life experiences act like catalysts – they accelerate the growth of some traits while weakening others.
+Personality evolves alongside a person’s life story, and the more diverse the experiences, the richer and more complex the character becomes.

 Psychology and personality theories

-Other theories, such as Freud's psychoanalysis, emphasize the role of the unconscious and internal conflicts, while the humanistic theories of Rogers and Maslow highlight the pursuit of self-actualization.
-Each model offers a different perspective on personality, contributing to a rich and comprehensive picture.
+Other theories, such as Freud’s psychoanalysis, emphasize the role of the unconscious and internal conflicts, while humanistic theories by Rogers and Maslow focus on the drive for self-actualization.
+Each model offers a different perspective on personality, contributing to a rich and multifaceted picture.

-Mateusz Nesterok points out that personality theories do not exclude one another, but rather complement each other.
-Thanks to these frameworks, psychology can not only diagnose traits but also suggest paths for self-improvement.
-Understanding one’s personality profile becomes the starting point for personal growth.
+Mateusz Nesterok points out that personality theories are not mutually exclusive but rather complement one another.
+Thanks to these approaches, psychology can not only diagnose traits but also suggest ways to work on personal growth.
+Understanding one's personality profile becomes the starting point for self-development.
+Additionally, scientific research shows that personality change is dynamic – and that self-assessments tend to align with external evaluations, while retrospective changes match longitudinal patterns.

 Personal development and personality change